 5. NO DIRECTION

 Our current adoration of celebrities and celebrity culture may be waning but that didn’t stop the British Legion using many of today’s most recognisable names to raise awareness of their charitable pursuits.
 The names of World War One veterans that are shared by many of today’s celebrities were plastered on posters along with their birth and death dates.
 For example, soldier Harry Styles died in battle back in 1915.
-Not only did this grab a massive amount of attention, it also caused a massive influx of digital traffic to the charity’s website, where users could search for their relative’s details, and a natural side benefit was a substantial rise in charitable donations.
+Not only did this grab a massive amount of attention, but it also caused a massive influx of digital traffic to the charity’s website, where users could search for their relative’s details, and a natural side benefit was a substantial rise in charitable donations.